 You can connect to ArcGIS Server Manager only if your portal account is assigned to the administrator or publisher role.
-You cannot log in to Manager using an account assigned to the viewer or user role.
+You cannot sign in to Server Manager using an account assigned to the viewer or user role or a custom role.
 You also cannot log in using the site's primary site administrator account.
-When you connect, you should use a URL that uses HTTPS and includes the fully qualified domain name of the server:
+When you connect, use a URL that uses HTTPS and includes the fully qualified domain name of the server:

-- If you are connecting directly to ArcGIS Server, the URL is formatted https://gisserver.domain.com:6443/arcgis/manager.
-If the site includes multiple GIS servers, this will be the URL of the machine you specified for the Administration URL when federating your site.
+- If you connect directly to ArcGIS Server, the URL is formatted https://gisserver.domain.com:6443/arcgis/manager.
+If the site includes multiple machines, this will be the URL of the machine you specified for the Administration URL when federating your site.

-- If you are connecting through ArcGIS Web Adaptor, you'll need to ensure administrative access is enabled on ArcGIS Web Adaptor.
-The URL you'll use to connect is formatted https://webadaptorhost.domain.com/webadaptorname/manager.
+- If you connect through ArcGIS Web Adaptor, you must ensure that administrative access is enabled on ArcGIS Web Adaptor.
+The URL you use to connect is formatted https://webadaptorhost.domain.com/webadaptorname/manager.

-If your portal is configured with a built-in identity store or Lightweight Directory Access Protocol (LDAP), you'll need to enter the user name and password of your portal account.
+If the portal is configured with a built-in identity store or Lightweight Directory Access Protocol (LDAP), you must provide the user name and password of your portal account.

 Connect to the ArcGIS Server Administrator Directory and Services Directory

 When connecting to the ArcGIS Server Services Directory, you do not need to provide a token.
-You'll log in using your portal credentials.
-You cannot log in using the primary site administrator account.
+Sign in using credentials for a portal administrator.
+You cannot sign in using the primary site administrator account.

 Behavior of a portal's hosting server

-When you designate your federated server to also act as the portal's hosting server, you provide the portal with a powerful back end.
-You allow portal users with at least publisher privileges to publish cached maps, feature services, and scene services (tile layers, feature layers, and scene layers).
-These users may not have any ArcGIS products on their computers; they may just publish the services by uploading a shapefile or a CSV file through the portal website; however, publishing through ArcMap is still an option.
+When you designate a federated ArcGIS GIS Server site to act as the portal's hosting server, you provide publishers the ability to create cached map tiles, feature services, and scene services (tile layers, feature layers, and scene layers).
+These users may not have any ArcGIS products on their computers; they may just publish the services by uploading a shapefile or a .csv file through the portal website; however, publishing through ArcGIS Pro is still an option.